 "It's sort of along the lines as being horny.
 You start getting horny and it just keeps building until you have to get some relief," Gore wrote.
 "That is the same with the URGE to kill.
 It usually starts out slow and builds and you will take whatever chances necessary to satisfy it.
 And believe me, you constantly think about getting caught, but the rush is worth the risk."

-Scripps Treasure Coast Newspapers columnist Russ Lemmon, who has written about the Gore case for a couple of years, published a column for a few newspapers in southeastern Florida on the day the editorial board had an interview with the governor.
-They talked about the case, the book and read Scott an excerpt from an email from one of Elliott's relatives.
+Scripps Treasure Coast Newspapers columnist Russ Lemmon, who has written about the Gore case, published a column for a few Florida newspapers on the day the editorial board had an interview with the governor.
+They talked about the book.

 The board asked Scott if he had considered signing Gore's death warrant.
 The governor promised to look into it.

-Meanwhile, letters poured into Scott's office, many of them mentioning the correspondence.
+Meanwhile, letters poured into Scott's office, many of them mentioning the prison correspondence.

 "Pete Earley provides compelling evidence that David Gore relishes every detail of his heinous murders," wrote Ralph Sexton, whose nephew was married to one of the women killed.